floschl/pysamosa/README.md

     $ python -c "from pysamosa import dist2coast; dist2coast.download_dist2coast_nc()"

-Download sample files (optional), approx. download size 200 MB
+Download sample files (optional), download size approx. 200 MB

     $ python -c "from pysamosa import dist2coast; dist2coast.download_pysamosa_data()"

-Compile the .pyx files (e.g. model_helpers.pyx) via cython run
+Compile the .pyx files (e.g. model_helpers.pyx) by running cython

     $ python setup.py build_ext --inplace

-optional: compilation on an HPC cluster (normally not required)
+Optional: Compile on an HPC cluster (not normally required)

     $ LDSHARED="icc -shared" CC=icc python setup.py build_ext --inplace

 ## Some tips

-The following list gives a brief description on how the software is recommended to be used.
+The following list provides a brief description of the recommended use of the software.
-1. **Getting-started Jupyter notebook**
+1. **Getting-started with Jupyter Notebook**
 The `getting_started_retrack_s6.ipynb` contains a sample script how to retrack a sample EUMETSAT baseline L1b file.
-The retracked SWH and SWH data is compared with the EUMETSAT baseline L2 data.
+The retracked SWH and SWH data are compared with the EUMETSAT baseline L2 data.

 2. **More entry points**
-The files `main_s3.py`, `main_s6.py`, `main_cs.py`, (`main_*.py`) etc. serve as entry points to run a batch processing of multiple nc files.
+The files `main_s3.py`, `main_s6.py`, `main_cs.py`, (`main_*.py`) etc. serve as entry points for batch processing of multiple nc files.
 3. **Settings**
-The `RetrackerProcessor` inputs requires the `RetrackerProcessorSettings`, `RetrackerSettings`, `FittingSettings`, `WaveformSettings`, and `SensorSettings` object to be inserted during initialisation.
-The default settings of these "settings objects" can be requested with the `get_default_base_settings` function based on the three settings `L1bSourceType`, `RetrackerBaseType`, and `SettingsPreset`.
+The `RetrackerProcessor` inputs require the `RetrackerProcessorSettings`, `RetrackerSettings`, `FittingSettings`, `WaveformSettings`, and `SensorSettings` objects to be inserted during initialisation.
+The default settings of these settings objects can be retrieved with the `get_default_base_settings` function based on the three settings `L1bSourceType`, `RetrackerBaseType`, and `SettingsPreset`.
    For instance, the following code snippet is taken from the `main_s3.py` file and retracks Sentinel-3 data with the default SAMOSA-based open ocean retracker with no SettingsPreset (100 waveforms from measurement index 25800, and using 6 cores).
 ```python
     l1b_src_type = L1bSourceType.EUM_S3